What you need to know about White Label from Travelpayouts and how to get it.

-- It’s not allowed to use the names of the brands represented in Travelpayouts affiliate network (Aviasales, Hotellook, Agoda, KAYAK, etc.) in the domains or subdomains for White Label.
-If this rule is violated, the affiliate account may be blocked.
+- It’s not allowed to use the names of the brands represented on the Travelpayouts platform (Aviasales, Hotellook, Agoda, Booking, etc.) in the domains or subdomains for White Label.
+If this rule is violated, the account may be blocked.

 - Booking.com prices won’t be available on White Label due to Booking.com’s policy while working through the API and White Label.

-- When users access the White Label travel affiliate program, there is no record in cookies for aviasales.ru and hotellook.ru websites.
-But when going from White Label to the website of an agency or airline company, an affiliate marker is set on their website for a period of 1 to 180 days.
+- When users access the White Label travel affiliate program, there is no record in cookies for the aviasales.com and hotellook.com websites.
+But when going from White Label to the website of an agency or airline company, partner ID is set on their website for a period of 1 to 180 days.
 The exception is the websites of some airline companies, such as low-cost airlines.
-They often do not know how to work with an affiliate marker.

 - White Label is closed off from search engine crawlers (except the main page).
 If you are planning to perform SEO marketing on your site, make an SEO-friendly structure and install the search form.
 Then put White Label on a subdomain, where plane ticket search results will be presented.

 - You must have your own second-level domain (e.g. website.com).
-At the same time, the White Label can be configured for any level - the third level (travel.website.com), the fourth level (search.travel.website.com) and so on.
+White Label can also be configured for any level below the second: the third level (travel.website.com), the fourth level (search.travel.website.com), and so on.